Howard Zinn: Personal life and death

 Zinn married Roslyn Shechter in 1944.
 They remained married until her death in 2008.
 They had a daughter, Myla, and a son, Jeff.
-Myla is the wife of mindfulness instructor Jon Kabat-Zinn.
+Myla is married to mindfulness instructor Jon Kabat-Zinn.

 Zinn was swimming in a hotel pool when he died of an apparent heart attack in Santa Monica, California, on January 27, 2010, at the age of 87.
-He was scheduled to speak during an event which was titled "A Collection of Ideas... the People Speak" at the Crossroads School and the Santa Monica Museum of Art.
+He was scheduled to speak during an event that was entitled "A Collection of Ideas... the People Speak" at the Crossroads School and the Santa Monica Museum of Art.